-*For reporting purposes, each project area should only be reported once as either “restored” or “under improved management” based on the condition of the area relative to the monarch butterfly at the beginning of project implementation (see Definitions section).
+*For reporting purposes, each project acre should be reported only once as either “restored” or “under improved management” based on the condition of the acre relative to monarch butterflies at the beginning of project implementation (see Definitions section).

-- At-risk Native Insect Pollinator Species: Federally listed, candidate, or proposed native insect pollinator species and state-listed Species of Greatest Conservation Need (SGCN) native insect pollinators
+- At-risk Native Insect Pollinator Species: Federally listed, candidate, or proposed native insect pollinator species.

 - Local Ecotype: A locally adapted population of a species that has a distinctive limit of tolerance to environmental factors.